Microsoft Windows library files: NTDLL.DLL

 NTDLL.DLL exports the Windows Native API.
 The Native API is the interface used by user-mode components of the operating system that must run without support from Win32 or other API subsystems.
 Most of this API is implemented in NTDLL.DLL and at the upper edge of ntoskrnl.exe (and its variants), and the majority of exported symbols within these libraries are prefixed Nt, for example NtDisplayString.
 Native APIs are also used to implement many of the "kernel APIs" or "base APIs" exported by KERNEL32.DLL.
 The large majority of Windows applications do not call NTDLL.DLL directly.

 Applications that are linked directly against this library are said to use the native subsystem; the primary reason for their existence is to perform tasks that must run early in the system startup sequence before the Win32 subsystem is available.
 An obvious but important example is the creation of the Win32 subsystem process, csrss.exe.
 Before the csrss.exe process exists, no Win32 processes may be created, therefore the process that creates it (Smss.exe, the "session manager") must use the native subsystem. csrss.exe itself is such an application.

 Despite having an ".exe" file extension, native applications cannot be executed by the user (or any program in the Win32 or other subsystems).
 An example is the autochk.exe binary that runs chkdsk during the system initialization "Blue Screen".
 Other prominent examples are the services that implement the various subsystems, such as csrss.exe.

-Unlike Win32 applications, native applications instantiate within the Kernel runtime code (ntoskrnl.exe) and so they must have a different entry point (NtProcessStartup, rather than (w)(Win)MainCRTStartup as is found in a Win32 application), obtain their command-line arguments via a pointer to an in-memory structure, manage their own memory using the Rtl heap API, (which the Win32 heap APIs are just wrappers around—no real difference there) and return execution with a call to NtTerminateProcess (as opposed to ExitProcess).
+Unlike Win32 applications, native applications instantiate within the Kernel runtime code (ntoskrnl.exe) and so they must have a different entry point (NtProcessStartup, rather than (w)(Win)MainCRTStartup as is found in a Win32 application), obtain their command-line arguments via a pointer to an in-memory structure, manage their own memory using the Rtl heap API, (which the Win32 heap APIs are just wrappers around—no real difference there) and return execution with a call to RtlExitUserProcess (as opposed to ExitProcess).
 A common library linked with Native applications is nt.lib, which contains startup code for Native applications, similar to how the C runtime provides startup code for Win32 apps.

-Though most of the API is undocumented, Native Applications can be built using the Windows Driver Development Kit; many antivirus software and other utility software vendors incorporate Native Applications within their products, usually to perform some boot-time task that cannot be carried out in userspace.
+Most of the Native API is not publicly documented or supported.
+This allows the API to evolve without having to guarantee backwards compatibility, and breaking changes are thus possible without notification.
+Native Applications can be built using the Windows Driver Development Kit.